Basal Metabolic Rate: Burn calories while resting!

 Even when you are resting your body is using energy to function effectively.
 Your body is making your heart pump blood through your veins, for example.
 Or your stomach is processing the food you just ate.
 This process is better known as your Basal Metabolic Rate.

 Your body consumes almost 70% of the calories to function effectively.
 Calories are also the first metric people take into consideration when losing weight.
 Here your BMR can come into play!
 Increasing your muscle mass helps your BMR.
 By gaining more muscles the number of calories you burn increases.
 And this will help you to decrease body fat.
 Your BMR measurement can be used as a baseline for a diet programme.
 Extra calories can be included depending on your level of activity.
 The more active you are the more calories you will burn.
 Next to this you'll build more muscle mass.
 This means that you need to keep an close eye on the amount of calories you consume. to keep your body fit and healthy.

-There are two options to measure your BMR: one of them is doing it at home on your bathroom scale.
-And you probably have seen some BMR calculators on the internet.
-This is another option.
+There are two options to measure your BMR.
+The first is a Basal Metabolic Rate calculator.
+This can provide a rough estimate.
 Those calculators can calculate the BMR for an average person.
-These calculators use the following formula.
+These calculators use the Basal Metabolic Rate formula.
 You can try it yourself:

 Example: A 30 year old male, that is 1.95 tall and weighs around 85 kg.

 Formula: 850 1219 - 150 5 = 1924

 Solution: Has a Basal Metabolic Rate of 1924 calories per day

 BMR for Women (10 * weight [kg]) (6.25 * height [cm]) − (5 * age [years]) - 161